 George is a freelance photojournalist, and the focus of his work covers social conflict and humanitarian issues across Asia.
 His in-depth photography and editorial provide an often un-reported aspect of current affairs and news.

-His research working with landmines has lead to photo essays published in Vice, The Huffington Post, Discovery News, The Atlantic, Life Force Magazine, Quest L'édition du soir, Defence World, Geographical Magazine, El Mundo and DFID (United Kingdom Department for International Development).
+His research working with landmines has lead to photo essays published in Vice, The Guardian, The Huffington Post, The Telegraph, Discovery News, The Atlantic, Life Force Magazine, Quest L'édition du soir, Defence World, Geographical Magazine, El Mundo and DFID (United Kingdom Department for International Development).
 In 2014, his work ‘Perfect Soldiers’ was also selected for a collaborative exhibition entitled ‘Documenting Cambodia’ presented by NGO Insider, and his project covering MDR’s (mine detection rats), ‘Training for the K5 belt’ was selected for the Impact Project and was screened at The Foreign Correspondents Club at the Angkor Photo Festival in 2015, and most recently in October 2016 he was part of a exhibition with Tim Page entitled ''Resilience'' commemorating the 25th anniversary of the Paris Peace Accords.

 Currently based in Cambodia, George is available for freelance commissions, specialising in the Southeast Asia region.